 Our ETFs are available through various channels including broker-dealers, investment advisers, and other financial services firms, including Envestnet, Fidelity, Pershing, Schwab, TD Ameritrade and more.

 Important Information and Disclaimer

 This overview is provided for information purposes only.
-It is provided in confidence, and it is not an offer to, or solicitation of, any potential clients or investors for the provision by BlueCove of investment management, advisory or any other comparable or related services.
+It is provided in confidence, and it is not an offer to, or solicitation of, any potential clients or investors, advisory or any other comparable or related services.
 No statement in this overview is or should be construed as investment, legal, or tax advice, nor is any statement an offer to sell, or a solicitation of an offer to buy, any security or other instrument, or an offer to arrange any transaction, or to enter into legal relations.

-No representation is made as to the accuracy or completeness of any information contained herein, and the recipient accepts all risk in relying on this information for any purpose whatsoever.
-Without prejudice to the foregoing, any views expressed herein are the opinions of BlueCove as of the date on which this document has been prepared and are subject to change at any time without notice.
-BlueCove does not undertake to update this information.
+Without prejudice to the foregoing, any views expressed herein are the opinions of the investment adviser as of the date on which this document has been prepared and are subject to change at any time without notice.
 Any forward-looking statements herein are inherently subject to material business, economic and competitive risks and uncertainties, many of which are beyond our control.
 In addition, these forward-looking statements are subject to assumptions with respect to future business strategies and decisions that are subject to change.
 BlueCove does not undertake to provide the recipient of this overview with notice of any update of or change to the information contained therein for any reason.